Tiny Pies in Austin

 For those with dietary restrictions, Tiny Pies offers rotating vegan and gluten-free options for both tiny and not so tiny pies.
 Vegan cherry, gluten-free apple and gluten-free chocolate are on the menu currently and are baked in limited quantities so it’s best to order ahead or call-in.

-If you’re looking to support a local business to celebrate any (or every) holiday, look to Tiny Pies with locations on Burnet, South Lamar and Bee Cave Road for convenient pickups and small pies with big taste as their slogan says.
+If you’re looking to support a local business to celebrate any (or every) holiday, look to Tiny Pies.
+Their locations on Burnet, South Lamar and Bee Cave Road promise convenient pickups and small pies with big taste.